-During this summer of intense heat, the water is the perfect place to spend the day.
-Skip the pool and go tubing down the river for a scenic ride that the whole family will love.
-Here are some of our favorite spots:
+Take a day off from the pool and go tubing down the river for a scenic ride that the whole family will love.
+Here are some of our favorite spots to go tubing!

 Tubing in New Jersey